-Want to limit the amount of time that a Share Link is publicly available?
-No problem - the lifetime of each Share Link is completely customizable via the expiration option.
+Site administrators have control over all Share Links in their site.
+They can limit the amount of time that any Share Link is publicly available via the expiration option.
 Some users set this to the minimum of 1 day, while others opt for ultra long-term share access.

-Want to allow users to assign a friendly name to a shared link rather than a unique system generated ID?
-You can allow this by enabling the setting Allow Share Links to use custom URLs.
-Doing so will allow users to replace the auto-assigned ID with a friendly name, however note that such friendly name can also pose a security risk, such names can potentially be guessed in a similar way as commonly used passwords.
+Site administrators can allow users to assign a friendly name to a shared link rather than a unique system generated ID by enabling the setting Allow Share Links to use custom URLs.
+Doing so will allow users to replace the auto-assigned ID with a friendly name, however a user-assigned name can also pose a security risk; such names can potentially be guessed in a similar way as commonly used passwords.

 There are three ways to start a new Share Link.
 You can use the method that is most convenient depending on your needs.